goxanupopa/demo-mkdocs-material-prod/docs/index.md

 Let’s Encrypt gives people the digital certificates they need in order to enable HTTPS (SSL/TLS) for websites, for free, in the most user-friendly way we can.
 We do this because we want to create a more secure and privacy-respecting Web.

+Secure your site with HTTPS :

-1. Go to Settings/Domain management/HTTPS
+1. Go to Settings/Domain management/HTTPS.
-* Verify DNS is configured correctly before enabling HTTPS : click on the button "Verify DNS Configuration".
+2. Verify DNS is configured correctly before enabling HTTPS : click on the button "Verify DNS Configuration".
-* Provision a certificate for your domain and enable HTTPS : click on the button "provision a certificate for your domain and enable HTTPS".
+3. Provision a certificate for your domain and enable HTTPS : click on the button "provision a certificate for your domain and enable HTTPS".
-* Click on "Force HTTPS" after the certificate generation.
+4. Click on "Force HTTPS" after the certificate generation.

 ## 8. Customize your site